Amco Batteries: History

-AMCO was founded by Becken Bain, a German national. the company subsequently became part of Amalgamations Group in 1955.
-AMCO began operations under the stewardship of late S Anantharamakrishnan.
+Founded by Becken Bain, a German national, AMCO became part of Amalgamations Group in 1955.
+AMCO began operations under the stewardship of the late S Anantharamakrishnan.
 The company saw exponential growth and expansion under the leadership of late Chairpersons, Dr. A. Sivasailam and Ms. Jayshree Venkataraman.

 It was the leading automotive battery manufacturer in the country.
-AMCO was the trendsetter in introducing two-wheeler batteries in India and was the first company to launch two wheeler polypropylene batteries in year 1984–85.
-AMCO has got QS 9000:1998, ISO 9001, ISO 14001 and TS16949 certifications which were a proof of its quality and high standards.
+AMCO was the trendsetter in introducing two-wheeler batteries in India and was the first company to launch the two-wheeler polypropylene batteries in the years 1984–85.
+AMCO has got QS 9000:1998, ISO 9001, ISO 14001 and TS16949 certifications which were proof of its quality and high standards.

 Products

-AMCO manufactures products mainly in four ranges: Automobile Batteries, Inverter Batteries, UPS Batteries and Genset Batteries.
-Under Automobile Battery range AMCO manufactures Batteries for two-wheelers, Cars/SUVs/MUVs, Tractors and Commercial Vehicles.
+AMCO manufactures products mainly in four ranges: automobile batteries, inverter batteries, UPS batteries, and genset batteries.
+Under the automobile battery range, AMCO manufactures batteries for two-wheelers, cars/SUVs/MUVs, tractors, and commercial vehicles.